slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Never outshine the master.'
 'Know who you’re dealing with: do not offend the wrong person.'
-'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*
+'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st laws of power)*

 > *'Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid.'*